D-MOVE/The-BPEagle-Project-Ruby-Code-Golf-Challenge/README.md

 (k,),v = s.scan(...).tally.max_by{_2}
 ```

 This realization significantly optimized the loop body's byte count and confirmed that the **4-byte** syntax for destructuring the result was the ultimate minimal approach for this specific algorithmic step.
-I am astonished and grateful for this level of deep language-specific optimization insight provided by the model.
+I was astonished and grateful for this level of deep language-specific optimization insight provided by the model.

 -----